Optimizing resource efficiencies for scalable full-stack quantum computers: Example of noisy computation

 We take the resource cost to be the total cryo-power averaged over a specified circuit that implements the algorithm.
 This is given by

-Here, we have introduced $P_{\text{2qb}}(A,T_{{\rm qb}})=P_{\text{1qb}}(A,T_{{\rm qb}})/4$ to be the cryo-power needed to run a 2qb gate, and taken id gates as energetically free. $N_{\text{1qb},\epsilon}$ and $N_{\text{2qb},\epsilon}$ are the average number of 1qb and 2qb gates, respectively, run in parallel per time step of the circuit with compression $\epsilon$.
+Here the cryo-powers supplied to perform a 1qb and 2qb gate are $P_{\text{1qb}}(A,T_{{\rm qb}})$ and $P_{\text{2qb}}(A,T_{{\rm qb}})$, respectively, and it is assumed that identity (id) gates require no power. $N_{\text{1qb},\epsilon}$ and $N_{\text{2qb},\epsilon}$ are the average number of 1qb and 2qb gates, respectively, run in parallel per time-step of the circuit with compression $\epsilon$.
 Since we consider the power consumption during the execution of the algorithm, we shall only consider one run.
 Energy considerations of specific NISQ algorithms such as VQE or QAOA may require one to take into account the number of runs needed to reach a result with a certain accuracy.

+In our plots, Fig.~\ref{Fig:NISQ_depthChanging} and onwards, we have to choose certain parameters.
+There we assume each time-step is 100\,ns, where this is the time for a 2qb gate, when 1qb gates take only $25\,$ns.
+We assume that it takes about the same power to drive 1qb and 2qb gates, given by Eqs.~(\ref{P_pi},\ref{Eq:power_singlequbit}).
+However, as a 1qb gate is completed in a quarter of a time-step, its power consumption averaged over the time-step is a quarter that in Eq.~(\ref{Eq:power_singlequbit}), so $P_{\text{1qb}}(A,T_{{\rm qb}})=P_{\text{2qb}}(A,T_{{\rm qb}})/4$.